aiven/devportal/docs/products/kafka/kafka-mirrormaker/concepts/migration-concerns.rst

 ---------------------------------

 * ``Metric kafka.consumer_lag``
-* ``jmx.kafka.connect.mirror.record_count``: When mirrormaker stops producing records to a topic then the value of this metric stops increasing and therefore a flat line is visible in the dashboard
+* ``jmx.kafka.connect.mirror.record_count``: When MirrorMaker 2 stops producing records to a topic then the value of this metric stops increasing and therefore a flat line is visible in the dashboard
 * With kt the following might be helpful to get the latest messages from all partitions:
 ``kt consume -auth ./mykafka.conf -brokers service-project.aivencloud.com:24949 -topic topicname -offsets all=newest:newest | jq -c -s 'sort_by(.partition) | .[] | {partition: .partition, value: .value, timestamp: .timestamp}'``